 Amazon is always a great place to focus your shopping attention online, thanks to the speedy shipping and great — sometimes even jaw-droppingly great — prices.
 And just like Amazon Prime Day, the key to being successful is by staying on top of the deals as they go live because many of them are limited time (even more so when they are part of a lightning deal) and limited quantity.

 If you’re looking for toys or other popular gifts for kids, Walmart and Target tend to run very similar deals.
 Besides LEGO, Nerf, Paw Patrol, Marvel, Disney, LeapFrog, Barbie, and all of the other biggest name brands, you can also expect to find decent discounts on gadgets, electronics and gaming devices, including Nintendo Switch, Apple products, and smartphones.
-These two retail chains are also known for deals on clothes, home items, and baby gear (strollers, cribs, diapers, and more), so think of them as a one-stop-shop.

-Of course, if tech gadgets are the very top of your list this year, you may want to consider shopping at Best Buy where there will be a heavy focus on TVs, laptops, Samsung Galaxy phones, iPhones, headphones, and video games and gaming consoles.
+Of course, if tech gadgets are the very top of your list this year, you may want to consider shopping at Best Buy where there will be a heavy focus on TVs, laptops, Samsung Galaxy phones, iPhones, headphones, and video games, and gaming consoles.

-This would also be a great back up plan for in-store shoppers who may have missed out on a doorbuster — use your phone to locate the same (or a similar) product online or at another retailer altogether.
+This would also be a great backup plan for in-store shoppers who may have missed out on a doorbuster — use your phone to locate the same (or a similar) product online or at another retailer altogether.